simonteozw/learn-cpp/notes.md

 ## Concurrency and Parallelism
 - concurrency: 2 or more tasks running in a given time period
 - parallelism: 2 or more tasks running at the same instant

+## Mutexes
+- mechanism for preventing multiple threads from accessing resources simultaneously
+- synchronization primitives that support 2 operations: lock and unlock
+- `unique_locking`: general-purpose mutex ownership wrapper allowing deferred locking, time-constrained attempts at locking, recursive locking, transfer of lock ownership, and use with condition variables
+- `unique_lock` objects constructed with defer_lock do not lock the mutex object automatically on construction, initializing them as not owning a lock
+- `scoped_lock`: mutex wrapper that provides a convenient RAII-style mechanism for owning one or more mutexes for the duration of a scoped block.

+## Condition Variables
+- synchronization primitive that blocks one or more threads until notified
+- another thread can notify the condition variable
+- after notification, the condition variable can unblock one or more threads so they can make progress
+- due to complications arising from the complexity of modern operating systems, sometimes threads can wake up spuriously
+- important to verify that a condition variable was in fact signaled once a waiting thread awakens
+- `cv.notify_one()`: if any threads are waiting on cv, this operation notifies one of them
+- `cv.notify_all()`: if any threads are waiting on cv, this operation notifies all of them
+- `cv.wait(lock, [pred])`: given a lock on the mutex owned by the noti- fier, returns when awakened.
+If supplied, pred determines whether the notification is spurious (returns false) or real (returns true)
+- `cv.wait(lock, [pred])`: execution of the current thread (which shall have locked lock's mutex) is blocked until notified
+- `cv.wait(lock, [pred])`: at the moment of blocking the thread, the function automatically calls lock.unlock(), allowing other locked threads to continue
+- `cv.wait(lock, [pred])`: once notified (explicitly, by some other thread), the function unblocks and calls lock.lock(), leaving lock in the same state as when the function was called.
+Then the function returns (notice that this last mutex locking may block again the thread before returning)